bunkerity/bunkerweb/docs/concepts.md

 By employing the scheduler, BunkerWeb streamlines the automation and coordination of essential tasks, enabling efficient and reliable operation of the entire system.

+### Instances healthcheck

+Since the 1.6.0-beta, the Scheduler possess a built-in healthcheck system, that will check the health of the instances.
+If an instance becomes unhealthy, the scheduler will stop sending the configuration to it.
+If the instance becomes healthy again, the scheduler will start sending the configuration to it again.

+The healthcheck interval is set by the `HEALTHCHECK_INTERVAL` environment variable with a default value of `30` which means that the scheduler will check the health of the instances every 30 seconds.

 ## Templates

 BunkerWeb leverages the power of templates to simplify the configuration process and enhance flexibility.
 Templates provide a structured and standardized approach to defining settings and custom configurations, ensuring consistency and ease of use.